mariomui/_dataview-views-and-macros/~view-for-listing-highlighted-text-in-current-file,vis-MUID-113.md

 # ---Transient Doc Log

+* v0.0.3 *2024-05-28*
+  * Add file base name to identify
+  * Add a MUID
+  * Rename file so that i can track it by MUID
 * v0.0.2 Add Refresh button
   * The button fakes adds a delay so that it seems like the update is happening really fast.
 What it really does is that it wipes the last element and replaces with the updated content.
 The act of deleting an element causes a refresh cycle.